Luttrellium/Luttrelliums-Jets---Balatro-Mod/README.md

 # Luttrelliums Jets - Balatro Mod
 ## WORK IN PROGRESS
-A Baltro Mod that adds Jet themed Jokers.
-Suggestions and Feedback Welcome.
+A Baltro Mod that adds jet themed Jokers.
+Suggestions and feedback welcome.

 TO DO:

-- Pepsi Harrier as tribute to @bepisfever on discord.
-Homie fr saved my brain from frying while doing this.
-(DONE)
 - More Joker ideas...
 - Card redesign (Borders + Joker name on Jokers)
-- Diet Cola spawn sound needs to be a little louder and Negative sound effect needs to be silenced (Done)
+- Fix the issue of creating multiple Diet Cola's simoultaniously with multiple 'Pepsi, Where's My Jet?'
+Jokers (and/or retriggers of them).
+Should be sequential, aligning with sounds.

 Joker Ideas:

-- Aircraft Carrier Joker (each jet themed joker gives x1.5 mult or something)
 - F/A 18 E/F Super Hornet Joker (no idea what to do with it yet)
 - F-16 Fighting Falcon
 - A-10 Warthog Ground Attack (Similar to hiker? played cards get upgraded/enhanced/destroyed for some purpose)
 - Valkyrie Bomber (idk... speeeeeeeeeeeeeeddddd)

+Shoutout to @bepisfever on Balatro discord.
+Homie helped me heaps with pretty much all my coding.
+They're a real one.